 Торіс EIA/HRA issue Relevant to wave or tidal current?
 Strategically relevant?
 Commercial or demonstration scale?
-Key issue in previous report?
-Current key strategic consenting issue?
-Impacts on shipping and navigation Further baseline data to inform cumulative aspects of Marine Navigational Impact Assessments Both No, site/project specific Demonstration and commercial Yes This issue is considered to be site/project/regionally specific and not a key strategic consenting issue.
-Impacts on tourism and recreation Difficult to predict and assess potential impacts on tourism and recreation Both Yes, relevant to all projects Commercial No Not considered to be a key strategic consenting issue.
-Carbon footprint A standard approach for accurately calculating the full life cycle carbon footprint for wave and tidal arrays is required Both Yes, relevant to all projects Commercial No Not considered to be a key strategic consenting issue.
-Physical environment Impacts on physical processes Lack of baseline field data to inform hydrographic models Both No, site/project specific Commercial No Not considered to be a key strategic consenting issue.
+Iteration of F.L that issue was demoted Current key strategic consenting issue?
+Impacts on commercial fisheries Lack of a standardised approach and guidance, specific to the sector, on effective engagement with the commercial fishing industry and local stakeholders Both Yes, relevant to all projects Demonstration and commercial Version 2 Not considered to be a key strategic consenting issue.
+This is a site and project specific issue.
+There is sufficient existing guidance i.e. FLOWW.
+Impacts on shipping and navigation Further baseline data to inform cumulative aspects of Marine Navigational Impact Assessments Both No, site/project specific Demonstration and commercial Version 2 This issue is considered to be site/project/regionally specific and not a key strategic consenting issue.
+Impacts on tourism and recreation Difficult to predict and assess potential impacts on tourism and recreation Both Yes, relevant to all projects Commercial Version 2 Not considered to be a key strategic consenting issue.
+Carbon footprint A standard approach for accurately calculating the full life cycle carbon footprint for wave and tidal arrays is required Both Yes, relevant to all projects Commercial Version 2 Not considered to be a key strategic consenting issue.
+Physical environment Impacts on physical processes Lack of baseline field data to inform hydrographic models Both No, site/project specific Commercial Version 2 Not considered to be a key strategic consenting issue.

-APPENDIX C RESEARCH GAP ANALYSIS DATABASE
+APPENDIX C WAVE AND TIDAL CURRENT: RESEARCH GAP ANALYSIS AND RESEARCH RECOMMENDATIONS